-It offers BS in Civil Engineering, and MS, ME, and PhD in structures, environmental, transportation and geotechnical engineering and a BS in Surveying and Topography.
+It offers BS in Civil Engineering, and MS, ME, in structures, environmental, transportation, geotechnical engineering, and construction management and PhD in structures, environmental, transportation, and a BS in Surveying and Topography.
 It serves approximately 1000 undergraduate students and about 100 graduate students.